 Buying Japanese Maple Bonsai

-There are a lot of different places you can get a Japanese Maple bonsai from.
+There are a lot of different places where you can get Japanese Maple bonsai.
 My friends and I buy all of our bonsai trees online from “Bonsai Boy” Nursery located in New York.
 I tried buying bonsai trees from other sites, but they had much higher prices and the trees were not always properly trained.